DVA490-474-Project-Course/centralised-ai/README.md

 2. Go to cmake debug folder in Clions terminal
     ```bash
    cd cmake-build-debug
-3. in terminal link the absolute path to libtorch
+3. in terminal link the absolute path to libtorch (as located earlier)
     ```bash
    cmake -DCMAKE_PREFIX_PATH=/absolute/path/to/libtorch ..
    cmake -DCMAKE_PREFIX_PATH=/home/viktor/PRO/libtorch ..
 4. make file
    ```bash
    cmake --build . --config Release

 - src: contains all source files (.cc) and their respective (private) header
 files (.h) (these are meant for internal use and are not meant for distribution
 to the public).